LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## Introduction

+Through this tool, users can automatically extract potential anti-debugging methods used by malware, making it easier for analysts to take appropriate action.

 The main functionalities of this plugin are as follows:

 - Extraction of Windows API that are potentially being used for anti-debugging by the malware